-One of the study’s authors, Dr. Linda Aiken suggested that “it’s a great time for hospitals to implement evidence-based staffing standards.”
-The good news is that there are some pioneering states leading the charge.
+One of the study’s authors, Dr. Linda Aiken suggested that “it’s a great time for hospitals to implement evidence-based staffing standards”.
+However, the good news is that there are some pioneering states leading the charge.
 In California, the legislature has established minimum requirements for safe staff ratios.
 A supporting study funded by the Agency for Healthcare Research and Quality (AHRQ), discovered that hospitals with an effective nurse-to-patient ratio had lower rates of adverse patient outcomes (just like the study we looked at above).

-Urinary tract infections are only one of many types of hospital acquired infections (HAI) which can be linked to nurse burnout.
+In fact, urinary tract infections are only one of many types of hospital-acquired-infections (HAI) which there’s a link to nurse burnout.
 HAIs kill nearly 100,000 people every year.
-There’s usually a lot of hand-wringing when these kinds of statistics get published and lots of new transformative initiatives that never seem to go anywhere.
+There’s usually a lot of hand-wringing when they publish these kinds of statistics.
+And lots of new transformative initiatives that never seem to go anywhere, for instance.
 One question the healthcare industry has had trouble answering is why simple solutions – like washing your hands or using newer, better products like Men’s Liberty – don’t always get implemented.

 And just maybe, this is one of the reasons – health care professionals like nurses are suffering under the crushing weight of a “do more with less” philosophy that is literally killing people.